labordynamicsinstitute/ldilab-manual/_sources/96-90-download_box_private.md

 conda install boxsdk[jwt]
 ```

-- Currently, box is updating boxsdk to box-sdk-gen. This script will work only with `boxsdk`, not the newer `box-sdk-gen`.
+- Currently, Box is updating `boxsdk` to `box-sdk-gen`.
+This script will work only with `boxsdk`, not the newer `box-sdk-gen`.

-## BioHPC Setup Experience (User Notes)
+## Using Right Credentials

+To permantently set the proper credentials on BioHPC, you can modify your `~/.bashrc` profile, to include the box environmental variables.
+These values (or the `(SECRETURL)`) can be obtained from a supervisor.

 ### Download Environment Variables File